marcosemn/StartingMachineLearning/README.md

 # StartingMachineLearning
-I like data, so ML was the next step.
+I like data, so Machine Learning was the next step.
+I tried to make a classification and a regression predictions based on public data sources and I had good results.